socolate12345/Travel-Booking-Website/README.txt

 Then open ngrok ( Register Required ) in the directory ngrok http 8000

-THE PROJECT RUNS ON PORTS 8000 NOT 8080 (DO NOT MISTAKE FOR IT)
+THE PROJECT RUNS ON PORTS 8000 NOT 8080 (DO NOT MISTAKE FOR IT) Enjoy the game!!!

-First, go to the project directory and open Terminal php -S localhotst:8000
-Make sure you have curl , and certificate cacert

-Then open ngrok ( Register Required ) in the directory ngrok http 8000 Enjoy the game!!!